A Residence-Time Approach for Determining Position-Dependent Diffusivities from Biased Molecular Simulations: Conclusions and Outlook

+The dependence of the estimated diffusivity on $L$ reflects that residence-time statistics are evaluated over finite spatial intervals.
+This is analogous in spirit to the finite-window effects encountered in local displacement-based estimators, for which form-factor correction schemes have recently been proposed.\cite{Nagai2020PositiondependentDiffusion,Kikkawa2026LocalDiffusion} Although the present work does not derive an analogous correction for first-exit statistics, this connection suggests a useful direction for future developments of the RTA.
+A systematic investigation of the dependence on $L$ across a broader range of systems, including those exhibiting pronounced non-Markovian or anomalous dynamics,\cite{ChipotComer2016} could establish best-practice guidelines for selecting $L$ and may ultimately enable mechanistically motivated correction schemes for finite interval widths.

-A second open question is the contrast between the POPC and SC results.
-Despite its greater structural disorder, POPC appears to pose a greater challenge for a single diffusivity profile than the more ordered SC membrane, at least over the lag-time range considered here.
+A second open question concerns the contrast between the POPC and SC results.
+Although POPC is structurally more disordered than SC, it appears to be more difficult to describe using a single lag-time-independent diffusivity profile.
 Determining whether this difference reflects stronger memory effects, different coupling of the chosen coordinate to orthogonal degrees of freedom, or differences in local structural relaxation will help define the range of validity of reduced one-dimensional diffusion models for membrane transport.

 A third question concerns the distinct behavior of water.
 In both membrane systems, water shows larger differences between RTA- and PACF-derived diffusivities than the organic solutes, whereas for acetone and 6-MHO the two approaches yield closely similar results.
 This suggests that water is particularly sensitive to dynamical effects that are captured differently by diffusivity estimators, possibly because of its small size, hydrogen-bonding capability, and coupling to local membrane fluctuations.
 A broader comparison across solute classes may therefore help identify when different estimators converge to the same effective description and when they do not.